RobSLong/RobSLong.github.io/_posts/2024-03-02-robdoesdata-dataroles.md

 <img src="/images/blogs/corefour.png" width="500">
 </p>

-# Closing thoughts
+## What roles weren't included?
 I am sure some people will question, what about the data scientist role?
-In my view data scientist has always been a rather confusing role, those with the title did l,ittle to no experimentation and ultimately the data scientist is a non-specific job title which acts as a halfway house between the data analyst and machine learning engineer roles.
+I have held the title of data scientist myself but in my view this has always been a rather confusing title.
+When comparing a "data scientist" with traditional scientists, you see that the amount of experimentation they do makes up such a small amount of the things they actually do.
+Data scientist is a non-specific job title which in most instances acts as a halfway house between the data analyst and machine learning engineer roles.
+In the modern data team this seems redundant.
+For more discussion on the topic I highly recommend checking out the following podcast.

+What about BI (business intelligence) roles?
+The first issue is that there is some confusion over the title, is there sufficient enough breadth to have so many different titles; BI developer, BI engineer and BI analyst?

+The majority of responsibilities that fall under the various BI roles are shared with the data analyst role.
+So by not including these, it helps to have a more consistent and transparent disrtibution of responsbilities by role but to also add value back to the analyst role, which has been lacking.

+## Closing thoughts

 The current data landscape is thriving with engineering and analytic workloads being matured to the point that we can discuss the pros and cons of data team makeup and structure.
 Well defined roles and responsibilities allows teams to efficiently recruit new staff and for teams to quickly identify specialists within their organisation.

 I believe the combination of the core four roles for the technical component and the key three of the management component provides a useful outline for data strategists to use when planning their data teams.